 For a connector under test declared to be capable of multi-carrier and/or CA operation (D.15-D.16) set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in subclauses 4.7 and 4.8 using the corresponding test models or set of physical channels in subclause 4.9.2.

-4) Measure the emission at the specified frequencies with specified measurement bandwidth and note that the measured value does not exceed the test requirement in subclause 6.6.6.5.
+4) Measure the emission at the specified frequencies with specified measurement bandwidth.

 In addition, for multi-band connectors, the following steps shall apply: